 Top 10 tallest U.S. apartment buildings developed in the last three decades

-The highest U.S. residential building in our top, standing tall at 87 floors, is Aqua at Lakeshore East in Chicago, a spectacular construction located near Lake Michigan.
+So where are the tallest apartment buildings built in the past 30 years: Miami, Austin, or maybe in Phoenix?
+The highest U.S. residential building in our top, standing tall at 87 floors, is Aqua at Lakeshore East in Chicago, IL, a spectacular construction located near Lake Michigan.

 Boston is this decade’s champion in share of apartment of high-rises